Resources & Scholarships for Black Students | EduMed.org

 Eligibility

-Applicants must be residents of Bedford City or Bedford County and enrolled in a Virginia state-approved allied health program.
+Applicant must be a resident of Bedford City or Bedford County, Virginia and enrolled in a Virginia state-approved allied health program.
 Examples of eligible programs include on-campus and online RN programs, physician assistant programs, medical assistant programs, and more.

 How to Apply